azdavis/millet/docs/errors.md

 This is documentation for all the errors Millet can emit, and what they mean.

-If Millet emitted an error not documented here, please file an issue.

 ## 1001

 Millet failed to perform file or directory I/O with the filesystem.
 It could be that the path in question: